-I was in my third year of my Law degree at Newcastle University and I was assessing my career options.
+I was in my third year of my Law degree at University and I was assessing my career options.
 I had always been attracted by the digital world and so I decided against applying for the LPC and went down the digital marketing route instead.

 My first job in marketing was at an online flower retailer called Arena Flowers.
 After working there for 2 years, I moved to Amsterdam to work as an Online Marketer at a tech company called Bynder.
 As I found out, my Law degree prepared me well for the world of digital marketing.

 An integral part of digital marketing is collecting data on online customer behaviour and then analysing that data to come to a conclusion on how you should proceed with a marketing campaign.
 The long (really long) hours I spent analysing case texts during my Law degree taught me how to scan large amounts of information and pick out the most valuable or important parts, and then combine all the information I had gleaned and come up with a plan or argument.
 The only difference now is that instead of analysing long cases, I am examining online user behavior data and using that data to come to a conclusion on how best to proceed.
 So in this way I use the analytical skills that I learnt during my Law degree every day in my job in digital marketing.

 When you come up with a new marketing campaign idea, you often need to pitch that idea to your manager/team members.
 My Law degree taught me how to build and present a convincing argument, and this skill has been invaluable in my new career.
 When I put together a proposal for a marketing campaign, I am sure to include specific and relevant data/evidence to hammer home the point I am trying to make.
 If I want to say that advertising to people through mobile phones in the past has increased online purchases of a product, then I will use data to prove this point.

 If my degree is in Law, how do I demonstrate my interest in marketing to employers?